vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_list_dynamic_data.html.md

 ##Recap from module 1

 In module 1, each tweet item has dummy data from row_tweet.xml.
-We had public class TweetListAdapter with a getView() function which simply inflated the resource xml
+We had public class TweetListAdapter with a getView() method which simply inflated the resource xml

 `TweetAdapter.java`